San Benito County Court Records

 Searching Criminal Records at the Court

 The most direct way to obtain San Benito County criminal court records is to fax a completed Criminal History Request Form to the Superior Court at (831) 636-1416 during business hours (Monday through Thursday, 8:00 AM to 5:00 PM).
-In-person requests can also be made at the courthouse during public counter hours.
-Online criminal case information is available through the court’s Public Portal, though document images are accessible only to case parties and their attorneys.
+You can also make in-person requests at the courthouse during public counter hours.
+Online criminal case information is available through the court's Public Portal, though document images are accessible only to case parties and their attorneys.

 Statewide Criminal Background Checks